fcorowe/ps/docs/02-literature.md

-# Literature
+# Core Theories in Demography

-Here is a review of existing methods.
+Introduce core theories of demography/population / why important for policy development.